Father's Day: China

 In the People's Republic of China, there is no official Father's Day.
 Some people celebrate on the third Sunday of June, according to the tradition of the United States.
 Father's Day is also celebrated in the special administrative regions.
 In Hong Kong, it is celebrated on the third Sunday of June and is not a public holiday.
 In Macau, Father's Day (Dia do Pai) is celebrated on the third Sunday of June and is not a public holiday.

 India

 Father's Day is not an original custom of India but is rather followed by the influence of the western world.
 It is observed on the third Sunday of June.
 This event is not a public holiday.
-The day is usually celebrated only in larger cities like Hyderabad, Chennai, Mumbai, Ahmedabad, New Delhi, Bengaluru, Kolkata, Pune and others.
+The day is usually celebrated only in larger cities like Mumbai, New Delhi, Chennai, Bengaluru, Pune, Kolkata, Jaipur, Lucknow and others.
 It is a huge holiday in the North Eastern state of Nagaland and Kerala where prayers are held in church on Sunday Services.
 After this day was first observed in the United States in 1908 and gradually gained popularity, Indian metropolitan cities, much later, followed suit by recognising this event.
 In India, the day is usually celebrated with children giving gifts such as greeting cards, electronic gadgets, shirts, gold necklaces, coffee mugs or books to their fathers.